tinganho/fa/Readme.md

 ## Styles

 ### Selector Naming Convention
-All root element **MUST** be assigned with a selector named after the component.
+All root elements **MUST** be assigned with a selector named after the component.
 All sub-elements will have the component name's acronym as prefix in their selector.
+All names must be in pascal casing, acronyms must be in all capital letters.

 ```jsx
 render() {